DavideTartaglia/StiffenedGas/README.md

 By the way, if you feel like this should really be a package, feel free to contact me or send me a pull request.

 ## How do I use this?
 Again, very simple.
-Let's say you need to calculate the temperature T of a liquid of your choise, that we will name my_liquid.
+Let's say you need to calculate the temperature T (in K) of a liquid of your choise, that we will name my_liquid.
 We are interested in what happens if
 - pressure is p = 1e5 Pa
 - density  is rho = 1000 kg/m^3.
 Furthermore, my_liquid has